Chief Operating Officer

-“From deciding to major in Nonprofit Management to the subsequent years of education, it has all culminated in me being a part of the College Mentors team.
-I love that College Mentors reaches kids at such a young age, enabling them picture themselves on a college campus and to plan for their future.
+“From deciding to major in Nonprofit Management at Indiana University to the subsequent years of education, it has all culminated in me being a part of the College Mentors team.
+I love that College Mentors reaches kids at such a young age, enabling them to picture themselves on a college campus and to plan for their future.
 I am excited to be a part of an organization that proves its civic-mindedness through daily acts and its mission!”

 Shelley joined the College Mentors for Kids family in 2008 first as a board member and later as CEO in 2016.
 She received her B.A. in English Literature from DePauw University and her M.A. in Philanthropic Studies from the Lilly School of Philanthropy at Indiana University.
 Shelley loves to watch Jeopardy and gets especially excited when the following categories are selected: state capitals, sports, and literature.
 It was Shelley’s passion for education that drove her to become involved with College Mentors as a volunteer.
 Now as CEO, she is excited to spearhead development and community engagement efforts to reach our 2020 goal of serving 5,000 kids and 5,000 college students.

 “College Mentors is important because it opens the doors to higher education for young people who may not have even considered the possibility of attending college and succeeding.”